Tag: chosen

 Now, unlike some other Christian traditions, this is not a one-way road.
 God is in the redemption business!
 Even when God hardens the heart for one action, there is often a redemptive action waiting in the wings.
 It is here that a person will choose to continue to harden their own heart or not.

 The potter and the clay?
 An analogy, not a description.
-This passage, too, is often confused as that Israel (and thus the of us) are lifeless clay.
+This passage, too, is often confused as that Israel (and thus the rest of us) are lifeless clay.
 Paul asks, what if?
 Paul is not concluding that God made some people for wrath and some are not.

 God did not make us that way.
 Just as the passage of the Potter’s House, Paul is not saying that God did it so that people are separated from God.
 God made is so people choose to be separated from God.

 This, too, is hard.
-For those of us who know God, and have a saving with God, it is beyond our comprehension that people would choose anything other than God.
+For those of us who know God, and have a saving relationship with God, it is beyond our comprehension that people would choose anything other than God.
 Be grateful that you have chosen.

-Gracious God, we thank you that we have been gifted the to choose you in love.
+Gracious God, we thank you that we have been gifted the freedom to choose you in love.
 May you shape our hearts and guide our lives that we can help others also choose you.
 Amen.

 1) Do you think you have ever experienced a time when God “hardened” your heart?
 Why or why not?